hmrc/vat-service-guide/source/documentation/set-up.html.md

 We would like software applications to make businesses and agents aware of the links to the guidance detailed above if they are interested in the service.

-## Create agent services account and link existing VAT clients

-### Create an agent services account
+## Create an agent services account

 An agent must create an agent services account and connect it to their accounting software.
-The creation of the account is a one-off process that an agency must do to enable its agents to access Making Tax Digital through this one account and act for their clients.
+Account creation is a one-off process which enables an agency to access VAT MTD and act for their clients.

 The agent does this through their accounting software or from GOV.UK.
 The agent must: